SPWR Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC, A Leading Class Action Firm, Notifies SunPower Corporation Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SunPower Corporation (“SunPower” or the “Company”) (NASDAQ: SPWR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired SunPower securities between August 3, 2021 and January 20, 2022, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fspwr.
+NEW YORK, Feb.
+25, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SunPower Corporation (“SunPower” or the “Company”) ( SPWR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired SunPower securities between August 3, 2021 and January 20, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/spwr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.